BruOp/personal-website/content/blog/exposure/index.md

 Where $S$ is the Sensor sensitivity, $K$ is the reflected-light meter calibration constant, $q$ is the lens and vignetting attentuation, $H$ is the exposure and $L_{avg}$ is the average scene luminance.

-If we were fully modelling a physical camera, we might need to use different $S$ values to offset the loss of light when change aperture, which has effect on the depth of field.
+If we were fully modelling a physical camera, we might need to use different $S$ values to offset the loss of light when changing the aperture size, which also effects the depth of field.
 But since we aren't worrying about that, we'll use $S=100$.
 Meanwhile, it seems that Canon, Nikon and Sekonic all use $K = 12.5$ and it seems most rendering engines follow suit.
 Finally, $q=0.65$ appears similarly ubiquitous.
 If you want to know a bit more about what these quantities actually represent, the previously referenced [Lagard and de Rousiers, 2014](https://media.contentapi.ea.com/content/dam/eacom/frostbite/files/course-notes-moving-frostbite-to-pbr-v2.pdf) has more detail, as does the [Filament](https://google.github.io/filament/Filament.html#physicallybasedcamera) documentation.

 We can now rewrite our previous equation for $L_{max}$ more simply: